The Flu: Stop the Spread

 - Wash your hands often, especially before eating and after coughing, sneezing, or blowing your nose.

 - Keep your sneezes and coughs to yourself (use a tissue or your elbow instead of your hand).

 - Keep your hands out of your eyes, mouth, and nose.

+You may have heard all this before.
+But flu season is a great time to actually start doing them.
 By following these tips, you might be able to keep yourself from getting sick and prevent germs from spreading and making other people sick.

 Do you notice something about the tips above?
 Most of them involve your hands.
 That's how a lot of germs get in our bodies in the first place — whether it's a cold, chickenpox, or the flu.
 Germs get on our hands and we put our hands in our eyes, noses, and, especially, our mouths.

 Sometimes you just can't help it.
 You have to pick up your sandwich, floss your teeth, and do stuff like that.
 Our hands get plenty of opportunities to touch our eyes and noses too.